FlorentF9/florentf9.github.io/index.md

 # News

 <ul>
+<li>(February 2024) Our extended abstract on data augmentation for road damage detection, a result of work done by Punnawat Siripatthiti during his Master thesis, is accepted for presentation at ESREL 2024.</li>
 <li>(May 2023) Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted at ESREL 2023.</li>
-<li>(February 2023) Our work <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during PhD, was accepted at the PAKDD 2023 conference.</li>
+<li>(February 2023) Our work <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during our PhDs, was accepted at the PAKDD 2023 conference.</li>
-<li>(September 2022) I have joined Olga Fink's research group <a href="https://www.epfl.ch/labs/imos/">IMOS (Intelligent Maintenance and Operations Systems)</a>!</li>
 </ul>

 <details>
 <summary>Old</summary>
 <ul>
+<li>(September 2022) I have joined Olga Fink's research group <a href="https://www.epfl.ch/labs/imos/">IMOS (Intelligent Maintenance and Operations Systems)</a>!</li>
 <li>(December 2021) The <a href="https://lipn.github.io/LITSA2021/">second LITSA workshop</a> will take place virtually (again) at ICDM 2021.</li>
 <li>(August 2021) We're very glad that the paper <i>Deep embedded self-organizing maps for joint representation learning and topology-preserving clustering</i> has been <a href="https://link.springer.com/article/10.1007/s00521-021-06331-w">published</a> in Neural Computing and Applications!</li>
 <li>(April 2021) I have joined EPFL to develop the software and data analysis ecosystem around <a href="https://nagibio.ch">Nagi Bioscience</a>'s revolutionary "worm-on-chip" technology for faster and ethical biological testing.</li>